pachyderm/pachyderm/doc/deployment/deploy_custom/deploy_custom_additional_flags.md

 Using `--local-roles` inhibits your ability to use the [coefficient parallelism](http://docs.pachyderm.io/en/latest/reference/pipeline_spec.html#parallelism-spec-optional) feature.
-After you set the `--local-roles` flag, you might see the following message in the `pachd` pod Kubernetes logs:
+After you set the `--local-roles` flag, you might see a message similar to this in the `pachd` pod Kubernetes logs:

   ```
-  ERROR unable to access kubernetes nodeslist, Pachyderm will continue to work but it will not be possible to use COEFFICIENT parallelism. error: nodes is   forbidden: User "system:serviceaccount:pachyderm-test-1:pachyderm" cannot list nodes at the cluster scope
+  ERROR unable to access kubernetes nodeslist, Pachyderm will continue to work
+  but it will not be possible to use COEFFICIENT parallelism. error: nodes is
+  forbidden: User "system:serviceaccount:pachyderm-test-1:pachyderm" cannot
+  list nodes at the cluster scope
   ```

 **Resource requests and limits flags:**